Can you polish off oxidization?

 Products that shift oxidation

 Two categories do the heavy lifting.
-Polish-wax combinations -- Autoglym Super Resin Polish is the standard example -- contain mild abrasives to lift the dead layer plus a synthetic wax that leaves a protective film behind.
-Pure polishes and cutting products, T-Cut Original Restorer being the most well-known, are stronger on oxidation but leave no protection; you must top with wax or sealant afterwards.
+Polish-wax combinations -- Autoglym Super Resin Polish is the standard example -- carry mild abrasives to lift the dead layer plus a synthetic wax that leaves a protective film behind in the same pass.
+Pure polishes and cutting products, T-Cut Original Restorer being the most well-known, are stronger on oxidation but leave no protection at all; you must top them with a wax or sealant afterwards or the bare paint starts oxidising again almost immediately.

-Which you pick depends on severity.
-Light chalkiness?
-A combination product is plenty.
+Which you reach for depends on severity.
+Light chalkiness across a couple of panels?
+A combination product is plenty, and it does the protecting for you.
 Heavy, ingrained oxidation where the colour has gone flat across whole panels?
-Reach for a dedicated cutting compound first, then refine with a finishing polish.
-Acid-based attack from bird droppings follows the same treatment but with more urgency -- see can you remove bird poop etching?
+Start with a dedicated cutting compound to knock the worst of it back, then refine with a finishing polish so you are not left with the dull, hazy micro-marring that aggressive compounds leave behind.
+Acid-led damage from bird droppings follows the same treatment but with far more urgency, because it is actively etching rather than slowly fading; can you remove bird poop etching? covers that specific case.

-- Leaning too hard on corners and body lines -- paint is thinnest there, and that is where you will cut through to primer (see the Colt Galant story below)
+- Leaning hard into corners and body lines, where the paint is thinnest and the clear coat is most easily struck through to primer (see the Colt Galant below)

-- Using T-Cut and walking away -- with no protection left behind, oxidation will be back within weeks
+- Using a pure cutting product and walking away, leaving bare paint with no protection so the oxidation is back within weeks

-- Machine polishing on a dirty panel -- a single grit particle on the pad drags swirls across the lot
+- Machine polishing a panel that has not been washed, where one grit particle trapped in the pad drags swirls across the whole panel

-- Polishing a brand-new new car that does not need it -- you are spending clear coat you cannot get back
+- Polishing a brand-new car that does not need it, spending clear coat you can never get back to fix a problem that was not there

 A true story from the old days

-Some time in the late 1980s, the dealership I was working at took a red Colt Galant in part-exchange.
-It was about 15 years old, and the old man who owned it had hand-polished it with T-Cut, religiously, every Sunday without fail, every weekend he'd owned it.
-It was in absolutely immaculate condition -- except on every corner and hard edge of the bodywork, where he had polished all the way through to the primer.
-The moral: regular polishing beats oxidation, but moderation beats enthusiasm.
+Some time in the late 1980s, the dealership one of us was working at took a red Colt Galant in part-exchange.
+It was about 15 years old, and the old fella who owned it had hand-polished it with T-Cut, religiously, every Sunday without fail for the entire time he had owned it.
+The flat panels were immaculate -- genuinely better than cars half its age.
+But on every corner and hard edge of the bodywork he had polished clean through the colour to the grey primer, a thin bright line of it tracing every swage and wheel arch.
+He had done everything right except know when to stop.
+The moral has stuck with us ever since: regular polishing beats oxidation, but moderation beats enthusiasm, and the edges are always where the trouble starts.